 Likewise, a step further, when a third natural progression is found it would be possible to educate a person such that they would consider the third progression to be natural and original, with integers and primes derived from it,

-Also 'primeness' isn't just a mathematical idea.
+'Primeness' isn't just a mathematical idea.
 You can say anything has 'elements'.
 Colors for example can be reduced to some primes from which other colors are made etc.

 Another point is that the 'logic' of metaphysics and mystical traditions is in primes, not integers, so a person could say that prime numbers are the math progression of those sciences, and allow a person to both learn accurately, extrapolate, and spot errors or 'ignore accurately'.

-That is done today by first translating 'element a' of 'science b' to a number by giving it an arbitrary mathematical term in the binary code of computers.
+Representing scientific elements or other aspects of a science is done today by first translating 'element a' of 'science b' to a number by giving it an arbitrary mathematical term in the binary code of computers.

-For example if you want to use the concept of hydrogen on a computer you would start with the word hydrogen, or some variation, then give that word a representative symbol in computer code.
+For example if you want to use the concept of hydrogen on a computer you would start with the word hydrogen, or some variation, then give that word a representative symbol in arbitrary computer code.
 In fact everything in computer code is first filtered through a written language, so it would be done automatically.

 But if hydrogen were known to have a certain position in a natural progression, around which there was a logical framework, then instead of translating